ldtcooper/ussr-obesity-corruption/README.md

 Unfortunately, this entire project can't be run from this repo, as there are several pieces of code I can't freely distribute on GitHub.
 These files can however be provided upon request.

 However, if one wanted to get this to run, you would need to set up a Python 3.5 environment in order to run `bmipredictor.py`.
 If that is not a requirement, then it can be run in any newer version of Python.

+Note that `vgg_face.npy` is **very large** and is stored in this repo with [Git Large File Storage](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage).